rpthorne/solid-disco/setup/pi-setup.md

 * use raspbain lite install.

-* boot raspbian using the screen pi for now. i think the boot is entirely contained on the raspi, so theis is best done by thorne
+* boot raspbian using the screen pi for now. i think the boot is entirely contained on the raspi

 ## 2: create new user
 * `sudo adduser disco`